addict

 Some people looking to overcome an alcohol use disorder choose to detox from alcohol at home.
 While this may be the only option for some, it is not the recommended method according to Alcohol.org, a resource from the American Addiction Centers.
 Keep reading to learn more about alcohol detox at home.

-The Rise of Boredom & It’s Affect on Addicts
+The Rise of Boredom and Its Effect on People in Recovery

 Boredom.
-It’s a slippery slope, especially for addicts.
+It’s a slippery slope, especially for people with addiction.
 It begins as something not so horrid, easily bypassed; but it can quickly turn into something that will destroy goals and ruin a solid mind.
 And when that boredom is forced upon you by authorities beyond your control, it can become unbearable.

 Now, Pines Recovery Life Detox is open and ready to help guide you or your loved ones successfully through an addiction crisis.
 We can help you defeat that monster today!
 But, what if you’re not quite to that point yet.
 You feel boredom, and maybe loneliness, becoming a bit too much to handle, but you’re not in crisis mode just yet.